theRealSherapat/CompSA/Thesis/README.md

 * Page layouts:
 	+ Se til at alle figurene og tabellene er plassert der det gir mening for deg, ikke der det gir mening for LaTeX.
 	+ Sørge for at List of Figures ser grei ut og ikke noob (husk å sende med forkortede []-parametre i figure-captions).

+## ONLY IF TIME Polishing- & Finishing-TODOs
+* Citations and references throughout the master's report:
+	+ If really wanted and if time, changing to using the [NOR04]-style (first author(s), Normann e.g.) instead of [3]-style (cf. https://www.overleaf.com/learn/latex/Bibliography_management_in_LaTeX).
+	+ When referring to footnotes in the text, add some spacing after it so that the reference looks good and not too crowded.